Gericom/GBARunner3/README.md

 - Compatible with modern devkitARM versions (pre-Calico).
 - Better sound emulation on DS and DSi.
 - Support for “hi-code” (higher ROM region execution up to 2MB).
-- JIT patching for higher compatibility.
+- Real time and manual JIT patching for higher compatibility.
-- Option to disable unused screen for lower power usage.
+- Option to disable the unused screen for lower power usage.
 - Have more control over the running game.

 ### Planned / Requested Features